hyprwm/hyprland-wiki/content/configuring/core/binds/_index.md

 > [!WARNING]
 > The keybinds will be executed top to bottom, in the order they were written.

-You can trigger multiple actions with the same keybind by using a Lua lambda function, which can then execute multiple dispatcher:
+You can trigger multiple actions with the same keybind by using a Lua lambda function, which can then execute multiple dispatch calls:

 ```lua
 -- To switch between windows in a floating workspace: